gumloop/guMCP/src/servers/sharepoint/README.md

    - Add a description and choose an expiration period
    - Copy the **Value** of the secret (this is your `client_secret`)

-5. Navigate to **API permissions** and add the following permissions:
-   - Microsoft Graph API permissions (all "Delegated" type):
+5. Navigate to **API permissions** and add the following Microsoft Graph API permissions (all "Delegated" type):
    - Sites.Read.All
    - Sites.ReadWrite.All
    - User.Read.All
-     - User.ReadWrite.All
-     - Directory.Read.All
-     - Sites.Manage.All
-     - Directory.ReadWrite.All
-     - Directory.AccessAsUser.All
+   - Files.Read.All
-     - User.Read
+   - Files.ReadWrite.All
    - offline_access

 6. Click **"Add permissions"**
 7. Save all values securely.